 Overcoming the fear of medication was my first hurdle and continues to be a point of contention in my mind and body.
 Finding the right brand and the correct dose has been filled with unwanted side effects and frustration.
 But the medication has removed the racing, intrusive thoughts that haunted so many of my days.
 And for that I am thankful.
 And it’s still hard.

 Medication is not right for everyone, but removing the stigma around it is something I will spend my life doing.
+You can read more about my journey with medication in my blog post Reframing Medication: What Could Go Right?

 I don’t know what you’re holding today, but I hope you know you’re not alone.
 If you relate to the pain in my story, I pray you feel seen in yours.
 God is with us in this storm.
 And He will bring us through it, even if it’s not how we expect Him to.